Data extracted in August 2021.

-This article explains how youth unemployment in the European Union (EU) is measured and how youth unemployment rates are affected by the transition of young adults from education to the labour market.
+This article reports on youth unemployment in the European Union (EU), its Member States, three EFTA countries (Iceland, Norway and Switzerland) and four candidate countries (Montenegro, North Macedonia, Serbia and Turkey).
+It explains how youth unemployment rates are affected by the transition of young adults from formal education to labour market.
 Two factors are particularly relevant.
-First, there is a steep rise in participation in the labour market between the ages of 15 and 24.
-Second, young people in education are often also employed or unemployed, so there is an overlap between the labour market and education.
+First, the majority of 15-19 year olds are predominantly in formal education and there is a steep rise in participation in the labour market between the ages of 15 and 24.
+Second, young people in formal education are sometimes also employed or unemployed, so there is an overlap between the education and the labour market.

 Definition of unemployment and youth unemployment indicators